-Tables C.11b through C.14b include the project for the 2021 Regional Plan by 2020 SIP Air Quality phase year.
-Table C.11b has the major goods movement, complete corridor, and transit leap projects by each regional corridor.
-Figure C.6 shows the location of each corridor within the region.
-Table C.12b lists the significant rural projects.
-Table C.13b includes the arterial capacity-increasing projects and table C.14b lists additional transit projects that did not fill in the prior tables.
+This section contains the capacity-increasing projects included in the amendment, which are identical to the capacity-increasing projects included in the 2021 Regional Plan.
+The tables include the conformity analysis year, project details, and estimated cost (\$2020).
+Tables B.11 through B.14 include the projects for the amendment by 2020 SIP Air Quality Phasing.
+Table B.11 has the major goods movement, complete corridor, and transit leap projects by each regional corridor.
+Figure B.6 shows the location of each corridor within the region.
+Table B.12 lists the significant rural projects.
+Table B.13 includes the arterial capacity-increasing projects, and Table B.14 lists additional transit projects that did not apply to the prior tables.